daxcee/Flow-API/README.md

 ### Environment variables

 Create a file named `.env` in the root directory of your project.
-Add these environment-specific variables on new lines in the form of NAME=VALUE:
-Here is a working example to get the application up and running locally, (copy and past it, *** is dont care):
+Copy and past contents of example blow in the file and save it (*** are don't care values):

     DB_HOST=***
     DB_NAME=flow
     DB_PASSWORD=***